How to Fight a Fish on Light Line

 Releasing Fish

-The very best way to release a fish is to leave it in the water and work the hook out.
-But at times this isn’t possible.
-If you need to bring a fish inside the boat, hold it gently but firmly on the gunwale or the deck and carefully back out the hook.
+The best way to release a fish is to leave it in the water and work the hook out.
+However, this isn’t always possible, depending on its cooperation and how it’s hooked.
+When you need to bring a fish on board, hold it firmly on the deck and carefully remove the hook.